 Your TIE may only spend funds for the candidate-elect’s transition or inauguration into office, including the costs of fundraising for those purposes.
 The purchase of durable goods is presumed to be impermissible.
 You may not incur any TIE expenditures after January 31 in the year following the election, other than donation refunds and other nominal costs associated with fundraising to pay TIE liabilities or responding to the CFB’s audit of the TIE.

 TIE expenditures must be directly related to your transition and/or inauguration into office.
 Transition costs may include seeking and selecting city office staff, temporary office furniture and rent, payroll and consulting fees, phone bills, and seminars related to city government and elected service.
 Inauguration expenses may include catering, entertainment, payroll, invitations, rental fees, decorations, advertising, transportation, and photography for the single permitted inauguration event.
-Note: Candidates reelected to the same office (incumbents) are not permitted to incur transition expenses.
+Remember, candidates reelected to the same office (incumbents) are not permitted to incur transition expenses.

 Regardless of that prohibition, beginning in 2021 both newly elected and re-elected candidates may use their registered TIE for expenditures to further their selection as Speaker of the City Council.